 You may also need additional admin help.
-You’ll require separate pages, preparation materials, and other supporting information when developing your webinar, which all amounts to more time.
+Since you’ll require separate pages, preparation materials, and other supporting information when developing your multilingual webinar, which all amounts to more time.
 Outsourcing tasks to qualified professionals can be a smart investment in the long run.

 Adapt your content for each target region

 Now, let’s be clear here; not all content needs to be localized.
 If you’re selling a universal product or service, and it’s simply unnecessary to reference the outside world, building a largely generic presentation will make your life much easier.

 However, whenever you’re targeting a specific demographic in another culture, spending time talking about how and why your information applies to their local setting is likely to be an important step.
 Relevant local information will increase your relevance.
 This will impact not just your content preparation, but also typography, page layout, and even your navigation elements.